abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Two trivial groups](../03_monoid/groups_product_four.svg)

-The *actions* of a product group are comprised of the actions of the first group, combined with the actions of the second, where each action is applied only on the element that is a member of its original group, leaving the other element unchanged.
+And the *actions* of a product group are comprised of the actions of the first group, combined with the actions of the second, where each action is applied only on the element that is a member of its original group, leaving the other element unchanged.

 ![Klein four](../03_monoid/klein_four_as_product.svg)